tamsri/murt/README.md

 # MURT

 Multipath Radio Tracer (MURT) is a ray-tracing engine for multipath propagation of radio waves.
 MURT is a Python package with the ray-tracing core engine implemented in Python C++ Extension.
-The package also includes utility tools such as the visualizer, path loss calculator, and the scene generator.
+The package also includes utility tools such as a visualizer, path loss calculator, and scene generator.

 ---